jeisen0105/Cyclistic/README.md

 * Both groups have clear seasonal peaks (Summer/Fall), but the difference in average ride length is largest during these peak months, reinforcing the recreational use by casuals during warm weather.

-### Analyzing Hourly Usage Trends by User Type
+### Analyzing Hourly Usage Trends by Rider Type

-To provide a more granular view of daily ridership, the data was further summarized to analyze hourly trends.
-The data was grouped by member type and hour of the day, allowing for the calculation of total rides and average ride length for each hour.
-This summary was then saved to a CSV file named ride_duration_and_count_by_hour.csv.
+The data was summarized to analyze hourly trends in ride count and ride length, grouped by member type and hour of the day.
+This summary was saved to ride_duration_and_count_by_hour.csv

 ```r
 ride_duration_and_count_by_hour <- combined_data %>%